httpwg/http-extensions/draft-ietf-httpbis-http2-secondary-certs.md

 requests as unauthenticated and provide error information at the HTTP semantic layer.

+# Affiliated Domain Certificate Extension {#extension}

+The affiliated domain extension allows groups of certificates under the same control or cooperative control to be identified.
+The identities stated as affiliated domains are not bound to the subject of the certificate, but this extension indicates that there is a trust or agent relationship between the subject and the affiliated domains.

+Because the affiliated domains are considered to be definitively bound to the public key, each affiliated domain MUST be verified by the CA.  Conforming CAs SHOULD mark the affiliatedDomain extension as non-critical.

+Each affiliated domain is represented as an IA5String.
+The name MUST be in the "preferred name syntax", as specified by Section 3.5 of {{!RFC1034}} and as modified by Section 2.1 of {{!RFC1123}}.
+Note that while uppercase and lowercase letters are allowed in domain names, no significance is attached to the case.
+In addition, while the string " " is a legal domain name, affiliatedDomain extensions MUST NOT contain " ".
+Rules for encoding internationalized domain names are specified in Section 7.2 of {{!RFC5280}}.

+Affiliated domains MAY be constrained in the same manner as subject distinguished names using the name constraints extension as described in Section 4.2.1.10 of {{!RFC5280}}.

+If the affiliatedDomain extension is present, the sequence MUST contain at least one entry.
+Unlike the subject field, conforming CAs MUST NOT issue certificates with subjectAltNames containing empty GeneralName fields.
+Clients that encounter such a certificate when processing a certification path MUST ignore that extension.

+Finally, the semantics of affiliated domains that include wildcard characters (e.g., as a placeholder for a set of names) are not addressed by this specification.
+Applications with specific requirements MAY use such names, but they must define the semantics.

+    id-ce-affiliatedDomain OBJECT IDENTIFIER ::=  { id-ce TBD }

+    AffiliatedDomains ::= SEQUENCE SIZE (1..MAX) OF IA5String

 # Security Considerations {#security}

 This mechanism defines an alternate way to obtain server and client certificates